 You can choose to add an anti-scratch coating on top of your lenses to reduce the chances of getting a scratch.
 However, no lenses are 100% scratch proof.

-A slim coating placed on lenses reduces glare from eyeglasses and has a better night vision tolerance for driving at night.
+A slim coating placed on lenses reduces glare from eyeglasses and offers better night vision tolerance for driving at night.
 It is also suitable while viewing a computer or reading.

 Polarized lenses have a particular filter that only allows vertical rays to pass through.
-This way, the lenses block glare from horizontal rays, giving you a crisp and clear vision.
+The lenses block glare from horizontal rays, giving you crisp and clear vision.
 These lenses also have UV-protecting capabilities.